Canggu: What’s Hot Day & Night. Updated OCT 2019

 You wouldn’t want to miss the real MVP or champion though.
 While enjoying all the international variety of foods in Canggu, you have to try the local foods, too.
 Some great Indonesian warungs are Bu Mi, Varuna, Jaba, Oma Jamu and Heboh to name just a few.

-Heading back Berawa is easy, just drive down the “Canggu shortcut” (preferably on your bike and watch the edge) and you’ll stumble across the likes of Milu by Nook, Nude, Milk & Madu and Finns Recreation Club.
+Heading back Berawa is easy, just drive down the “Canggu shortcut” (preferably on your bike and watch the edge) and you’ll stumble across the likes of top quality spots like Milu by Nook, Nude, Milk & Madu and Finns Recreation Club.
 Finns serves a mean smoked BBQ selection as well as vegan delicacies.
+Other recent additions are included in our Bargains in Berawa story – check it out!

 Don’t miss the sunset before heading out to dinner.
 Some popular spots are the Naked Coconut beach strip in Berawa, where all the locally owned shacks or beach warungs serve ice cold beers and coconuts, and mix it with the Berawa big daddy, Finns Beach Club.
 If you’re looking for something a little fancier, with great cocktails and grand locale, next door’s Finns VIP Beach Club has an elevated 180° sunset rooftop that will blow your mind.
 Other cool spots for sunset are The Lawn, Tukan, Ji, La Brisa or Como Beach Club part of the Como Uma Canggu hotel.

 Dinner in Canggu can go a few different ways, you can spend a bomb or go on the cheap.
 If you’re feeling like some impressive local-inspired feasting try Fish Bone Local, Ulekan or Moana.
 All of which have a great setting for a date and drinks as well.
-Not to mention, the newly opened Mason, serving modern Australian cuisine from their marble open kitchen.
+Not to mention, Mason, serving modern Australian cuisine from their marble open kitchen.
+Fresh on the block and quickly becoming a favorite on Batu Bolong is Billy Ho, serving some of the most delicious Asian fusion you’ve ever tasted.
 The Tugu’s restaurant Ji is well known for its top-quality Japanese cuisine and historic structure.
+Black Sand Brewery is a quality choice and has changed the beer-game in the Gu, as well as serving meats, fish and all types of tasty snacks, burgers and pizzetas.
+Revel in traditional tasty Greek food at Santorini, slurp some Pho at Leeroy’s Vietnamese or dine Mexican style at Lola’s Cantina Mexicana.
+The variety of cuisines is endless!

-If you’re in Berawa for dinner don’t over-look TYGR or One Eyed Jack for some more grub Japanese.
+If you’re in Berawa for dinner don’t over-look TYGR, Indigo or One Eyed Jack for some more grub Japanese.
 TYGR being the least expensive of the three.
-Pantai Berawa has plenty of restaurants with dinner options, but the stand-outs are Green Ginger, serving humble but delicious Asian styled vegetarian food, Macan, the French restaurant with an Asian touch and Indigo, a pricy, but good value for money restaurant dishing up a fusion of French x Japanese cuisine.
+Pantai Berawa has plenty of restaurants with dinner options, but the stand-outs are Green Ginger, serving humble but delicious Asian styled vegetarian food, Macan, the French restaurant with an Asian touch and Indigo, a pricey, but good value for money restaurant dishing up a fusion of French x Japanese cuisine.
+Others restaurants where you just cant go wrong include; Warung Gouthe where the brochette is to die for, 555 for some Thai delicacies and recently opened Uni for the 5-course tasting menu!

 When it comes to parties, you are bound to find something going on any night of the week.
 Disguised as a pizza place (the pizza is incredible btw), Luigi’s Hot Pizza kicks off the start of week with the PNNY crew every Monday night from 8 – 12pm playing eclectic house beats to jackin’ techno.
-If you are up for a late-night boogie, head down to the bottom end of the Batu Bolong on any night of the week, where Old Mans is situated and you are sure to find a vibrant party scene.
+If you are up for a late-night boogie, head down to The Vault where Andy Chunes throws his Senin party in the cocktail bunker or to the bottom end of the Batu Bolong on any night of the week, where Old Mans is situated and you are sure to find a vibrant party scene.
 Old Man’s is also busy from sunset.

-Wednesdays are one of the biggest nights of the week.
-With mounds of people all over the streets.
-Covering venues like Pablo’s for their #Rumbleinthejungle hip hop night from 8 – 12pm.
+A great pre-drinks spot any night of the week is previously mentioned Black Sands Brewery for a tasty brew.
+However, one of the biggest nights of the week is Wednesdays, with mounds of people all over the streets.
+Covering venues like Vault for their all-night Jungle Boogie or Pablo’s for their #Rumbleinthejungle hip hop nights from 8 – 12pm.
 Old Man’s Dirty Ol’ Wednesdays where the Beer Pong Championship takes place.
 Enrol yourself before dark and battle it out with dozens of other players for great prizes and lots of fun.
-If you are into techno then visit Vzletnaya next door.
-And end up at Sandbar where commercial music goes on until about 4 – 5am.
+If you are into techno then visit Desoner next door or tech house tunes at Backyards up the road.
+And then end up at Sandbar where commercial music goes on until about 4 – 5am.

 By the time your hangover from Wednesday is over, it’ll be Thursday night and the gnarliest spot on a Thursday is Pretty Poision.
 Think backyard skatebowl meets European dungeon nightclub.
-Tattoos, skate bowl action and live DJs playing everything from rock & roll, hip hop to techno.
+Tattoos, skate bowl action and live DJs playing everything from rock & roll and hip hop.
 Walk over to Black Cat Mini Market next door and check out their fridge in the corner for a cheeky surprise.
+When the clock strikes 12, its usually all over so either head to Luigi’s or Lost City for more hip hop.

 If you’re looking for the most packed party on a Friday night, The Lawn is the place.
 Friday nights go till 1am with half price on selected drinks and a range of disco, house, RnB and hip-hop tunes.
 Previously mentioned Pablo’s have their house music nights, while Old Man’s continues to pack in the crowds throughout the entirety of the night with their live music night.
 Live rocking bands can also be found most nights at Made Jay’s Gimme Shelter.
-Hard techno can be heard at Vzletnaya until 4am.
+House & techno vibes are usually flowing at Vault or hard techno can be heard at Desoner until 4am.
 And as per usual, Sandbar picks up the late-night party people to end another wild night in Canggu.

 Sunday’s are actually a lot of fun.
 Deus are the pioneers of Sunday nights in Canggu.
 They boast beer on tap, a large crowd of expats, tourists and locals with live music action.
 Deus also host Tuesday nights with free tattoos and tacos.
 Head down towards Old Man’s for groovy house music and top 40 hits down by the beach at Sandbar.